gligoran/gorangligorin.com/_posts/2010-08-03-jogging-week-1.md

 categories: [sports]
 ---

 Yesterday was the 8th day since I started jogging.
 I started on Monday, the 26th of July, with lap that somewhat encircles my home village and is 4.65 kilometers in length.
 That's 2.89 miles for you imperial readers.
-I've made a map of the route on [MapMyRun][mmr] and named it [Lendava GG2][mmr-gg2].
-From Tuesday through Saturday continued with a lap that's a bit smaller - [Lendava GG1][mmr-gg1].
+I've made a map of the route on [MapMyRun][mmr] and named it Lendava GG2.
+From Tuesday through Saturday continued with a lap that's a bit smaller - Lendava GG1.

 I said to myself that I wouldn't stop moving the entire length of the lap.
 I was either going to jog or walk.
 The walking parts are a kind of pauses between jogging sessions.